VCV generally does not accept unpaid code contributions (i.e. pull requests and patches) to Rack due to time costs.

 - acceptance of API/ABI change proposals

-- generalizability to solve similar issues, and flexibility for solving future solutions without an entire rewrite
+- generalizability to solve similar issues and flexibility for solving future solutions without a complete rewrite

 - future-proofing to avoid unnecessarily breaking patches or API/ABI in the near future

 - testing on relevant platforms, hardware devices, plugins, etc.

 - dedication to maintain the code in the future